-Because of its central importance, we ensure that the Code of Business Conduct and Ethics reaches all employees on at least a yearly basis.
+Because of its central importance, we ensure that the Marvell Code reaches all employees on at least a yearly basis.
 Each year, employees certify that they have read, understood and agree to abide by the Code, and all new employees are trained on the Code as part of their onboarding experience.
-Every third year, employees complete supplemental training on the Code, which includes a module on human trafficking.
+Every two years, employees complete supplemental training on the Code.